The Rescuers: Production

 In that version, the bear character was still retained, but was renamed Louie the Bear.
 Jazz singer Louis Prima was cast in the role and had recorded most of the dialogue and multiple songs that were composed by Floyd Huddleston.
 The writers also expanded the role of his best friend, Gus the Lion.
 Huddleston had stated, "It's about two animals.
 One is Louis Prima — he's the polar bear — and Redd Foxx is the lion ...Louis gets cornered into leaving and going to the South Pole where he can make himself a bigger star.
 But he gets homesick; he feels fooled.
 They send out little mice as 'rescuers'."
-According to storyboard artist Vance Gerry, director Wolfgang Reitherman had stated, It's too complicated.
-I want a simple story: A little girl gets kidnapped and the mice try to get her back, period.
 By November 1973, the role of Louie the Bear had been heavily scaled back and then eliminated.
 In one version, the bear was meant to be Bernard and Bianca's connection to Penny.
 Gerry explained, "We developed the sequence where, while the two mice are searching for clues as to where Penny has been taken, they come across this bear who she had been friends with because the orphanage where Penny was living was near the zoo."
 In the final film, the idea was reduced to a simple scene where Bernard enters a zoo and hears a lion's roar that scares him away.

-In Europe, while promoting the release of Robin Hood (1973), Reitherman stated: "I took Margery Sharp's books along and there was in there a mean woman in a crystal palace.
+While promoting the release of Robin Hood (1973) in Europe, Reitherman stated: "I took Margery Sharp's books along and there was in there a mean woman in a crystal palace.
 When I got back I called some of the guys together and I said, 'We've got to get a villain in this thing.'"
 The villainess and her motive to steal a diamond was adapted from the Diamond Duchess in Miss Bianca.
 The setting was then changed to the bayous found in the Southern United States.
 By August 1973, the villainess was named the Grand Duchess with Phyllis Diller cast in the role.
-A month later, conceptual artist Ken Anderson began depicting Cruella de Vil, the villainess from One Hundred and One Dalmatians (1961), as the main antagonist of the film.
+A month later, Ken Anderson began depicting Cruella de Vil, the villainess from One Hundred and One Dalmatians (1961), as the main antagonist of the film.
 Anderson had drawn several sketches of Cruella de Vil sporting alligator-leathered chic attire and sunglasses; one sketch depicted her wearing bell-bottom pants and platform shoes.
 However, several staff members such as animator Ollie Johnston stated it felt wrong to attempt a sequel for the character.
 Furthermore, Mattinson explained that Milt Kahl did not want to animate Cruella de Vil.
 "Milt, of course, was very strong against that, 'Oh, no no. We're gonna have a new character.
-I'm not gonna do Cruella'," Mattinson recalled, "Because he felt that Marc [Davis had animated] Cruella beautifully.
+I'm not gonna do Cruella'," Mattinson recalled, "Because he felt that Marc [Davis] had animated Cruella beautifully.
 He was not gonna go and take his character."